 - Silicon Labs Mini Simplicity Connector

-- · ARM Cortex 10-pin Debug Connector
+- ARM Cortex 10-pin Debug Connector

-- · Silicon Labs ISA3 Packet Trace
+- Silicon Labs ISA3 Packet Trace

-The ARM Cortex 10-pin Debug Connector follows the standard Cortex pinout defined by ARM and allows the Wireless STK to be used to debug hardware designs that use this connector.
+The ARM Cortex 10-pin Debug Connector follows the standard Cortex pinout defined by ARM and allows the Starter Kit to be used to debug hardware designs that use this connector.

 The ISA3 connector follows the same pinout as the Packet Trace connector found on the Silicon Labs Ember Debug Adapter (ISA3).
-This enables using the Wireless STK to debug hardware designs that use this connector.
+This allows the Starter Kit to be used to debug hardware designs that use this connector.